balopez83/Surface_Pro_4_Hackintosh/README.md

 ## *** NOTICE ***
 - ### Touch is Technically supported in the posted EFI files however it requires [@Xiashangning's IPTSDaemon](https://github.com/Xiashangning/IPTSDaemon) in order to work.
 Please see the "Chapter 3" link below for instruction.
-- ### If you have issues with random reboots at the user creation screen after install of macOS Big Sur and newer you can press "Shieft+Enter" at the OpenCore boot selection screen to enter Safe Mode.
-In Safe Mode you be able to complete setup however it will be extremely slow.
-I am unsure what is causing this random reboot but until I can resolve it this is a workaround.
+- ### If you have issues with random reboots at the user creation screen after install of macOS Big Sur and newer it is because you have chosen an incorrect config.plist file.
+Please ensure that you are using the correct one for your system.